Facebook Pixel Car Photography: 18 Tips for Breathtaking Images (+ Examples)

 5. Confidently seek out new cars to photograph

 Start close to home.
-Reach out to friends and family who own eye-catching rides and kindly ask if you can photograph their prized wheels.
+Reach out to friends and family who own eye-catching automobiles and kindly ask if you can photograph their cars.
 Not only will this give you a chance to practice your skills, but it’ll also help you build a portfolio that’ll attract larger opportunities down the road.
-Put your heart and soul into those shots, and let them become the bait that lures in even more impressive catches.
+As long as you know the person well, they’re likely to agree – and you can always offer to send them the photos once you’re done as a little bonus.

 Tips for gorgeous car photography